GMAP/GSParLib/README.md

 To do this, execute `export LD_LIBRARY_PATH=<path>/bin:$LD_LIBRARY_PATH`, replacing `<path>` with the path to the repository's root folder.

 After this, just execute any example under `bin/ex_`

+## Documentation

+Detailed documentation of the library is available at the [Wiki](https://github.com/GMAP/GSParLib/wiki).